zzhangjii/learning-library/ApplicationIntegration-labguide.md

     name *RESTEndpointRequestPayload.xsd*.
 Make sure you save it as a text file:

-        - NOTE: On a Mac, use the *Format / Make Plain Text* option to convert the contents to text.
+        - NOTE: On a Mac, before you save, use the *Format / Make Plain Text* option to convert the contents to text.
 Then, change the file extension to xsd in the Finder after you save it.